qeirreps/qeirreps/reference/Bi_nonsoc/README_ref_Bi_ns.txt

 The output files of qeirreps are in "output".

 There are two types of files, "*.dat" and "*_import.txt".
-The files named "*.dat" .
+The files named "*.dat" are ordinary output files.
 The files named "*_import.txt" are constructed for Mathematica usage.